Français

 You should also get legal help if you think you were fired:

-• because of your race, sex, age, disability, or other reason that violates your human rights
+• because of your race, sex, age, disability, or other reason that goes against your human rights

 • because you raised a health or safety issue in the workplace

-You may have other legal rights besides those in the ESA.
+See Where can I get help and information? for where to get legal help.
+You may have more legal rights than those in the ESA.

-Your employer must pay you your wages, including your vacation pay, by the later of these 2 dates:
+Your employer must pay you your wages, including vacation pay, by the later of these dates:

 • 7 days after your employment ends